dylnmc/synstack.vim/README.md

 When `<plug>(SynStack)` is called, all of the highlight groups under the cursor are displayed from "highest" to "lowest" with the proper coloration.
-Since "higher" highlight groups overwrite "lower" highlight groups, the arrows point from right-to-left and the "highest" and most important group is on the left.
+Since "higher" highlight groups overwrite "lower" highlight groups, the arrows point from right to left and the "highest" and most important group is on the left.
 In the above picture, `vimString` is the highest highlight group and, therefore, determines the foreground color for the group under the cursor.